 The Lozano lab is actively recruiting graduate students interested in cancer genetics.
 Apply through The University of Texas MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences.
 Current GSBS students interested in rotating are encouraged to contact Dr. Gigi Lozano.

 MD Anderson offers well-regarded professional development opportunities and benefits.
-The Texas Medical Center houses MD Anderson and multiple other top-flight scientific institutions within walking distance (Baylor College of Medicine; UT Health Science Center; Rice University; Methodist Research Institute; TX A&M Institute of Biosciences and Technology).
+The Texas Medical Center houses MD Anderson and multiple other top-flight scientific institutions within walking distance (Baylor College of Medicine, UT Health Science Center, Rice University, Methodist Research Institute, Texas A&M Institute of Biosciences and Technology).
 This immense depth of collaborators/programs/cores insures a cutting-edge research/ideas environment.
-Houston boasts a diverse culture near the Gulf Coast, and affordable living in our nation’s fourth largest city.
+Houston boasts a diverse culture near the Gulf Coast and affordable living in our nation’s fourth-largest city.

 It is the policy of The University of Texas MD Anderson Cancer Center to provide equal employment opportunity without regard to race, color, religion, age, national origin, sex, gender, sexual orientation, gender identity/expression, disability, protected veteran status, genetic information, or any other basis protected by institutional policy or by federal, state or local laws unless such distinction is required by law.